chauhanKV/SailingSchedule/README.md

 This project is deployed on : https://sailingschedule.netlify.app/scheduleSearch

-Note : to search use below filter -
+Note : To search use below filter -

 Source : Belgium, Destination : Singapore

 Below features are used in this project :